claire-west/svstudio-manual/docs/quickstart/managing-tracks.md

 ![Import Options](../img/quickstart/import.png)

-"Import" will open the selected file as a new project in Synthesizer V Studio.
+"Import" (++ctrl+shift+i++) will open the selected file as a new project in Synthesizer V Studio.
 "Import as Tracks" will create new tracks in the current project based on the selected file.

 You can use these functions to load a MIDI file containing the vocal melody for your song, or to import a project file from a different singing synthesizer.